ACLS is no longer accepting applications for Luce/ACLS Early Career Fellowships in China Studies. Awardees will be announced in Spring 2024.

 - A timeline for the project, including activity during the fellowship period.

-- Identification of the individuals (colleagues relevant to project), institutions, and/or sites to be visited, including archives, libraries, geographical sources, as well as proposed institutional affiliation in China (if any).
+- Identification of the individuals (colleagues relevant to project), institutions, and/or sites to be visited, including archives, libraries, and geographical sources, as well as proposed institutional affiliation in China (if any).

 - A brief “Plan B” – an explanation of what you will do if you encounter a major obstacle in your plan (e.g., a closed archive, travel restrictions, inaccessible research site).